samanthaming/samanthaming.com/content/tidbits/72-css-empty-selector.md

 ---
 title: CSS :empty Selector
 description: Ever wonder how to style element that has no children and contain nothing?
-No problem, you got CSS :empty selector...
+No problem, you got CSS :empty selector.
 tags: [css]
 order: 72
 createdAt: 2019-8-3